Zoapp/react-materialcomponents/README.md

 Some features are missing:

 * Animations of Drawer / Menu / Select
-* Check all component's props to ZRMC ones
+* Check all component's props to MDC ones
 * Theming
 * Enhance Demos and publish them in github pages
 * Create a bootstrap example